gleu/sqlite_fdw/README.md

 database, just like this :

 <pre>
-IMPORT FOREIGN SCHEMA public FROM SERVER slserver INTO public;
+IMPORT FOREIGN SCHEMA public FROM SERVER sqlite_server INTO public;
 </pre>

 Now, to get the contents of the remote table, you just need to execute a SELECT query on it: